-It is very important to stay hydrated while touring the parks.
+It is essential to stay hydrated while touring the parks.
 The Florida heat can be brutal, and drinking plenty of water is a necessity.
 However, there are several different ways to get this water when visiting Walt Disney World.
-I am going to discuss the different options, and make some recommendations today.
+I am going to discuss the different options and make some recommendations today.

-First off, it is very easy to find bottled water for sale at all of the parks.
-It can be purchased at just about every quick service restaurant, snack stands, and even portable drink kiosks.
-The only issue is that this water can be very expensive.
-A “regular” bottle of Dasani water is sold for $2.75, while smartwater goes for $4.25.
-I’d have to question how “smart” someone is for spending that kind of money on water!
+First off, it is effortless to find bottled water for sale at all of the parks.
+It can be purchased at just about every quick-service restaurant, snack stands, and even portable drink kiosks.
+The only issue is that this water can be costly.
+A “regular” bottle of Dasani water is sold for $2.75, while smart water goes for $4.25.
+I’d have to question how “smart” someone is for spending that kind of money on the water!
 You can see that even one water stop can cost a family between $15 and $25.
-Personally, I’d rather save that money for food and souvenirs.
+Personally, I’d rather save that money on food and souvenirs.
 So, let’s talk about other options for obtaining agua.

-The quick and obvious choice is to head to a water fountain, which are typically located near the restrooms.
-However, for those that have done this, you will agree that it is rarely cold and refreshing.
+The quick and obvious choice is to head to a water fountain, typically located near the restrooms.
+However, you will agree that it is rarely cold and refreshing for those who have done this.
 Also, the Florida tap water sometimes has a funky taste when it is lukewarm.
-So, the best option would be grabbing a free cup of ice water at a snack stand or quick service spot.
-This is an often overlooked perk that Disney provides, but it can make a big difference in your hydration as well as your pocket book.
+So, the best option would be grabbing a free cup of ice water at a snack stand or quick-service spot.
+This is an often-overlooked perk that Disney provides, but it can make a big difference in your hydration as well as your pocketbook.

-Now, let me give you some tips on finding the ice water.
+Now, let me give you some tips on finding ice water.
 First and foremost, you need to head to a location that sells “fountain” drinks.
-There are many spots that may surprise you when you find out they don’t offer this.
+Many spots may surprise you when you find out they don’t offer this.
 One that comes to mind is the new Aloha Isle location in Adventureland.
-They have Dole Whips, specialty drinks, and bottled water, but no fountain drinks.
+They have Dole Whips, specialty drinks, and bottled water but no fountain drinks.
 You certainly don’t want to get into a long line when you are hot and thirsty, only to find out that they don’t serve ice water!

 I hope you enjoy “Tour Guide Tuesday.”
 If you want additional tips while you’re in the parks, WDW Guided Tours is happy to help!